WhirlWolf/Days-Tracker/README.md

 ---

 ## 📲 Get Started
-1. **Install Tasker** from the Google Play Store.
+1. Install tasker from the Google Play Store.
 2. Click the **Import Taskernet** badge above.
-3. Follow the setup instructions to add your first event/day.
+3. Follow the setup instructions.

-> 💡 **Tip:** Exclude Tasker from battery optimizations to ensure reminders and widgets stay up to date.
+> 💡 **Tip:** Exclude tasker from battery optimizations to ensure reminders and widgets stay up to date.

 ## ✨ Features